dranidis/pact-broker-mcp/README.md

 ## Example Prompts

-Once connected, you can ask Claude things like:
+Once connected, you can ask the AI application things like:

 > "List all providers in my pact broker"